marcopza/marcopza/README.md

 ## Books I suggest you read
 - Why We Sleep by: Matthew Walker
 - Feeling Good: The New Mood Therapy by David Burns
-- The Blank Slate by: The Modern Denial of Human Nature by Steven Pinker
+- The Blank Slate.
+The Modern Denial of Human Nature by Steven Pinker
 - Waking Up: A Guide To Spirituality Without Religion
 - Mind Over Mood: Change How You Feel By Changing The Way You Think by Dennis Greenberger and Christine A. Padesky